The 4 Types of Data Analytics Explained With Examples

 - Prescriptive analytics

-Each serves a distinct purpose, and understanding when and how to use each one can make your analysis more focused, actionable, and aligned to business needs.
-Before diving into each type, it’s worth asking why these distinctions matter.
+Each serves a distinct purpose.
+Understanding when and how to use each one can make your analysis more focused, actionable, and aligned to business needs.

 Not every question needs a complex model.
-Sometimes, a simple snapshot is enough to understand what’s going on.
+Sometimes a simple snapshot is enough.
 Other times, it takes a closer look at patterns, forecasts, or next steps to know how to move forward with confidence.

 Some analytics types work best on their own.
 Others are more powerful when layered together.
-For example, pairing descriptive analytics (what happened) with diagnostic analytics (why it happened) gives a fuller picture of past performance.
+Pairing descriptive analytics (what happened) with diagnostic analytics (why it happened) gives a fuller picture of past performance.
 Adding predictive and prescriptive analytics lets you take action before problems arise.

-In the next few sections, we’ll explore how each type works in more detail—and how teams are using them to move from questions to action with confidence.
+In the next few sections, we'll explore how each type works in more detail.

 What is descriptive analytics?